llms-heart-mir/tutorial/book/part01_llms/ch04_properties/sec02-llm-is-what-it-read.md

 These are not any language; Again, it'd be a waste to train LLMs with this sequence.

-## Banal data for next-token prediction
+## Banal Data for Next-token Prediction

 > Good morning!
 How are you today?<br>
 > Hi, how is everything going on?
 Hope you are doing well.<br>